 Motivations.
-I have made several additions to the post since publishing it.
+I have made several additions to that post since publishing it.

 What causes motives?
 Why, from an early age, did I prefer reading books to playing or watching football?
 Why did I like Westerns (pictures of men on horses) but prefer sf (pictures of men in spacesuits)?

 Let us compare the motives of Poul Anderson's characters.
 The "Motivations" list includes:

 one individual time criminal and two groups of time criminals;

 four Master Merchants of the Polesotechnic League.